renderforest/renderforest-sdk-node/docs/FONTS.md

 [See example](/samples/fonts/get-template-available-fonts.js)

-`getTemplateVailabeFonts` function returns object containing all fonts.
+`getTemplateAvailabeFonts ` function returns an object containing all fonts.
-The object which returned has method `getFontById` which accepts `fontId` as parameter.
+The returned object has `getFontById ` method which accepts `fontId` parameter.
-`getFontId` method return flatten font.
+`getFontId` method returns flattened font.

 **Be careful**: `setFonts()` project data instance setter accepts only flatten font.